 Frequently Asked Questions

-What can I serve with Garlic Butter Salmon?
+What pairs well with Garlic Butter Salmon?

 Can I use frozen salmon?